Beauty and the bleat: The Saudi men who stare at goats

 That’s not to say that there’s no truth to the Arab soft spot for camels.
 Although this most powerful and versatile of desert beasts has become obsolete in the modern age, except in the most isolated of desert communities, its place as a cultural icon lives on, particularly in Arabia proper.

 But given the enormous economic, political and social role camels over the centuries, this is no great surprise.
-After all, the Arab conquest of the was achieved on the backs of camels, whose mobility and stamina proved conclusive in battles fought over great distances.
+After all, the Arab conquest of the Middle East was achieved on the backs of camels, whose mobility and stamina proved conclusive in battles fought over great distances.
 Moreover, camels helped the Arab and Islamic worlds dominate the global trading system for centuries.

 Of course, Arabs are not alone in suffering from this kind of humour.
 Basically, any peoples with whom you share a historical rivalry are fair game when it comes to insinuations of bestiality.
 Consider, for example, all those Welsh sheep jokes.